Taylor Swift/Scooter Braun feud inspires new docuseries

-Here's the good news: Taylor Swift's feud with Scooter Braun, which inspired her to rerecord all her albums, has inspired a new Discovery+ docuseries.
-Now the bad news: So far, it's only scheduled to run in the U.K. and Ireland in June.
+Taylor Swift's feud with Scooter Braun, which inspired her to rerecord all her albums, has inspired a new docuseries which will air on Discovery+ in the U.K. and Ireland in June, and on Max in the rest of the world.

 The docuseries will also give viewers a full explanation of how music rights work and examine gender dynamics in the music industry.
-Legal experts and "insiders" from both sides will weigh in on each side as well.
+Legal experts and "insiders" from both sides will weigh in as well.

 After the 2019 sale, Taylor confirmed on ABC's Good Morning America that she'd start rerecording those first six albums.
 So far, she's redone Red, Fearless, Speak Now and 1989, adding "(Taylor's Version)" to each album's title and including "From the Vault" tracks that didn't make the original album.